 These workload planning sessions should also take into account variances between planned/negotiated FTE and the actual work performed during previous years within each of the four workload areas (instruction, scholarship, service, and administration).
 The intention of this aspect of the policy is to provide department heads with flexibility in accommodating variances while recognizing unplanned demands placed on faculty.
 When considering variances, it is not intended that workload areas overlap; for example, exceeding targets on scholarly or service or administrative activity should not be used as a justification to reduce future instructional responsibilities.
 Variances may also be addressed through contractual or compensation changes, but that is outside the scope of this policy.
 As always, programmatic needs are intended to guide decision-making in this area.

 Section 5.
-Definition of 1.0 FTE and FTE Calculator
+Definition of 1.0 FTE and development of an FTE Calculator

 Given the broad scope of what instructional CNTTF and NTTF do in the college, there is no “one size fits all” definition for 1.0 FTE.
 The 1.0 FTE will be determined for each individual and can include FTE in any of the four primary workload areas: instruction, scholarship, service, and administration.
 The proportion of FTE in any of the workload areas will need to be determined individually.

-The COE has developed an FTE calculator to provide transparency and guidance for department heads and faculty in the determination of FTE.
-The FTE calculator was designed to account for the different types of activities performed by CNTTF and NTTF in the COE, including standard course instruction, various forms of advising and student supervision (i.e., practicum, field studies, independent study, etc.), scholarship, service, and administrative tasks.
+COE NTTF faculty develop a set of FTE calculators to provide transparency and guidance for department heads and faculty in the determination of FTE.
+The FTE calculators was designed to account for the different types of activities performed by CNTTF and NTTF in the COE, including standard course instruction, various forms of advising and student supervision (i.e., practicum, field studies, independent study, etc.), scholarship, service, and administrative tasks.
 For each type of activity, the calculator takes into account sources of variance that impact overall hours worked including course enrollment, number of credits, number of supervised students, number of clients, etc., and makes assumptions regarding the amount of time spent on various tasks in order to estimate either: (a) a range of possible FTE values (for each individual teaching activity); or, (b) a single estimated FTE value (for all other activities).
 For example, the calculator has established estimates of time required for activities in instruction such as planning, grading, and responding to student questions that together provide an estimated FTE range for teaching a given course.
 The range is meant to reflect variance in the demands of different courses, from lower to higher intensity.

 Due to the challenges associated with creating such a calculator (e.g., various amounts of time for service activities, various intensity of practicum supervision, class size), it is recognized that flexibility must be granted to the Dean and Department Heads in assigning faculty workloads in order to meet each department’s instructional, scholarship, service, and administrative commitments.
 This calculator is not intended to replace those judgments but to inform them.
 The FTE calculator is designed to serve as a starting point or framework for annual workload planning meetings between faculty and department heads (see Section 4 Part ii).